DerrickKirimi/Ai-Document-Editor-Assistant/README.md

 - View and Edit: Review the original and suggested improvements in the side-by-side editor.
 - Accept/Reject Changes: Choose which improvements to keep.
 - Export: Download your improved document as a PDF.
+- Auto generate documentation by running ``make sphinx`` in AI-Doc-EditorFinal directory

 ## Endpoints